tevin-takata/ICS635_Assignment1/ReadMe.md

 ### How To Run

-In order to run the code, either open in an IDE like PyCharm and run `main.py`, or open a terminal in the project directory.
+In order to run the code, either open in an IDE like PyCharm or open a terminal in the project directory, and run `main.py`.

 Follow the instructions given in the console.